 The candidates will be evaluated by a review committee selected by the Penn State Clinical and Translational Science Institute Executive Committee.

 Criteria include overall scholarly excellence as defined by written statements, and letters of recommendation and record of productivity.
-Clear delineation of career/research goals and a strong commitment to interdisciplinary research are essential.
+Clear delineation of career/research goals and a strong commitment to translational and interdisciplinary research are essential.

 The formal offer of a position in the program will depend upon the candidate’s department chair committing to protecting 75 percent effort for research during the course of the scholar’s support by the KL2 award.